Insurance and Healthcare

 Students who are international athletes are also required an athlete insurance through the University.
 The United Health Care insurance is typically a little more expensive because it covers a variety of costly athletic injuries.
 Please direct any questions to Blaise Kriley, Athletic Trainer, by calling 816-271-4597 or email email@example.com.

-The insurance cost is added to students’ account or billing at the University EACH semester.
+Each semester, the Business Office adds the cost insurance premium to students’ account or billing.
 Normally, the amount is added during the first week of the semester or after classes begin.
 Therefore, plan or budget your finances accordingly.
 According to immigration regulation and our expectation, it is EACH students’ responsibility to take care of any educational related expenses incurred while enrolled at the University.

 Students who are sponsored by their governments such as the Saudi Arabia Cultural Mission, Kuwait Cultural Mission, and the Omani Cultural Mission, are generally exempt from the University insurance.
 Also, students from Sweden with the national insurance coverage may be exempted.
 The ISS office reserve the right to request proof of insurance coverage translated into the English language at any time.